usaid-cs/yesterday-i-learned/random.md

 - Privation pretty much means deprivation.
 Of food and stuff.
 - "A fragrance should be _discovered_ not _announced_." - OfferChakon
 - The statue of liberty was [copper](https://www.hipmunk.com/tailwind/shiny-see-in-color-how-the-statue-of-liberty/).
-- Cook 1 part quinoa in 2 parts water for 15 minutes and rest for 5. ["No matter how you cook it, let the quinoa rest for at least 5 minutes in a covered cooking vessel before eating it.
-This will allow the water to evenly permeate the body of the quinoa seeds."](http://www.iheartkeenwah.com/blog/2015/10/31/the-food-lab-examining-the-best-way-to-cook-quinoa-rice-cooker-stove-top-or-pre-roast)
 - Special agents wear sunglasses to (apart from the sun, but also) shield their eyes from liquids thrown at them.
 - "Geniuses quote themselves." - Brian Lai, 2000s
 - C++ is the [most popular "hard compiled" language](https://blog.golang.org/8years) on GitHub, and three times the number of people would rather write TypeScript than Objective-💩.